Caesar-8C/Advanced-Lane-Finding/README.md

 ### 7. Image Assembly

-The resulting image is assembled from the original image.
+The resulting image assembly starts from the original image.
 On top of it we draw a green lane which is first drawn onto a warped binary image and then warped back to original.
 Finally, in the top left corner lane curvature and car position shift are written.